3-year BA Physics

 In the third year the BA and MPhys courses diverge.

 Six modules are offered: Flows, fluctuations and complexity; Symmetry & relativity; Quantum, atomic and molecular physics; Sub-atomic Physics; General relativity and cosmology and Condensed-matter physics.
-Students will choose four of these modules, and undertake a project in their final term.
-Physics students will also take a short option and relevant practical work.
+Students will choose four of these modules, and undertake practical work and carry out a group project which provides the material for their individual project report.
+Physics students will also take a short option.

 3rd year exams (Part B)